-Under the law, status holders may be provided with financial support for housing for a period of up to 6 months as from the date of entry into force of the decision for granting international protection under the terms and procedure established by the chairperson of the SAR in coordination with the Minister of Finance.
-In practice due to lack of any integration support, the beneficiaries of international protection are allowed to remain in the reception centres up to 6 months, unless in situations of mass influx or increased new arrivals.
-At the end of 2020, the number of beneficiaries staying in reception centres was 170.
+At the end of 2020, the law was amended to abolish the provision which foresaw financial support for housing for a period of up to 6 months as from the date of entry into force of the decision for granting international protection.
+In practice, however, some more vulnerable beneficiaries of international protection are still allowed to remain in the reception centres for couple of months due to lack of any integration support (see General Remark on Integration), unless in situations of mass influx or increased new arrivals.
+At the end of 2021, the number of beneficiaries staying in reception centres was 212.